rodolphe37/cra-template-github-my-profile/README.md

 **🌟🌟The best & fastest solution🌟🌟**

-**🚩Important, the console must be open in the folder where you want to install the application🚩**
+**🚩Important, the console must be opened in the folder where you want to install the application🚩**

 ✅Download and unzip my automatic installation script